Read This Before You Donate A Gift Basket

 - Send a kid to camp

-You want to be helpful and giving and all things wonderful to every group.
-However, you’ll find that accepting every request will deplete your inventory and put you out of business.
+You want to be helpful and giving to every group.
+However, you’ll find that accepting every donation request will deplete your inventory and put you out of business.

 That won’t stop the appeals.
 You’ve closed your doors due to your own mismanagement, but the requests still arrive.
-Once you’re on the roster, there’s no deleting your business name.
+Once you’re on a roster, there’s no deleting your business name.

 What do you get in return for giving?
 What – no one told you that it’s okay to want something back, and you haven’t figured that out on your own?
 If not, you’ve been brainwashed.
 There’s a cure for that.

 There’s nothing wrong with donating gift baskets.
-It’s your call which charities receive what you create.
+Such giving may be part of your basic gift basket marketing plan.
+From there it’s your call which charities receive what you create.

 I’m a recipient of blood donations provided during surgery.
 Because of that, I donate blood when possible and will also provide gift baskets for blood drives in my area.